Tehrik Taliban-i Pakistan (TTiP)

 Baitullah Mahsud, chieftain of the Mahsud tribe in South Waziristan as of 2008, was reportedly 34 years old in 1987, suggesting he was born around 1983.
 Baitullah Mehsud did not attend schooling or religious madrasa.
-He shuns media and has refused to be photographed, indicating that he stands by the Taliban version of Islam.
+He shunned media and refused to be photographed, indicating that he stood by the Taliban version of Islam.

-Some accounts say that he operated under the legendary Afghan Taleban commander, Jalaluddin Haqqani.
-Other accounts claim that Mehsud was independent of the Afghan Taliban and Al Qaeda in Pakistan - but he is giving them sanctuary and they are training his forces.
+Some accounts said that he operated under the legendary Afghan Taleban commander, Jalaluddin Haqqani.
+Other accounts claim that Mehsud was independent of the Afghan Taliban and Al Qaeda in Pakistan - but he was giving them sanctuary and they were training his forces.

-Baitullah Mehsud may be among the most irreconcilable of elements in western Pakistan.
+Baitullah Mehsud may have been among the most irreconcilable of elements in western Pakistan.
 Baitullah Mehsud was once quoted as saying, "Only Jihad can bring peace to the world."
-Mehsud refuses to recognize the Durand Line as a legitimate frontier and has explicitly rules out any end to the "jihad in Afghanistan."
+Mehsud refused to recognize the Durand Line as a legitimate frontier and has explicitly ruled out any end to the "jihad in Afghanistan."
 The NWFP governor claimed that Mehsud oversaw an annual money flow of up to three billion Pakistani rupees (about $45 million) to sustain his regional militancy.
-Most of this money is said to be raised through trafficking in drugs.
-Mehsud and his organization are reportedly used by the Government of Pakistan as conduits for the payment of compensation to local residentsy affected by the fighting in South Waziristan.
+Most of this money was said to be raised through trafficking in drugs.
+Mehsud and his organization were reportedly used by the Government of Pakistan as conduits for the payment of compensation to local residents affected by the fighting in South Waziristan.

 Baitullah Mehsud issued vows to avenge Pakistani military and paramilitary attacks in the region in early 2007; he reportedly has been linked to at least four anti-government suicide bombings in Pakistan and in 2007 emerged as a major challenge to Islamabad's writ in the tribal areas.